VEAF/VEAF-Mission-Creation-Tools/documentation/content/Mission maker/modules/veafSpawn.md

 The veafSpawn module is managed by creating markers, which names should follow a specific syntax (see next headings).

-This syntax is composed of a mandatory instruction (at the beginning) and mandator or optional (depending on the instruction) parameters separated by commas.
+This syntax is composed of a mandatory instruction (at the beginning) and mandatory or optional (depending on the instruction) parameters separated by commas.

 Example : ``_spawn group, name US infgroup, country USA``

-For more informations about markers, see [veafMarkers](veafMarkers.md)
+For more informations about markers, see [Markers](markers.md)

 ### Spawn units and groups